UMAprotocol/UMIPs/UMIPs/Omnibus-prices-2.md

 ## IMPLEMENTATION

-Voters should query for the price of MASK/USD at the price request timestamp on Coinbase Pro, Binance & OKEx.
+Voters should query for the price of MASK/USD at the price request timestamp on Huobi and OKEx.
 Recommended endpoints are provided in the markets and data sources section.

-1. When using the recommended endpoints, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
+1. For the price request timestamp, query for the MASK/USDT prices on Huobi and OKEx and and the ETHUSD price by following the guidelines of UMIP-6.
+The open price of the 60-second OHLC period that this price request timestamp falls in should be used.
 2. The median of these results should be taken
 3. The median from step 2 should be rounded to six decimals to determine the MASKUSD price.
-4. (for USD/MASK) Take the inverse of the result of step 2 (1/ MASK/USD) to get the USD/MASK price, and round to 6 decimals.
+4. (for USD/MASK) Take the inverse of the result of step 2 (1/ MASK/USD), before rounding, to get the USD/MASK price, and round to 6 decimals.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.